12/21/04 Newsletter (below it are two previous newsletters on this issue):

 not proper for an interfaith group to only criticize a Jewish facility and

-that the letter should not have only discussed abuses at the Postville kosher
+that the letter should not have only discussed abuses at the Postville

 slaughterhouse since there are also serious abuses at non-kosher